learn-co-curriculum/phase-1-destructuring-assignment/README.md

-As developers, sometimes we receive information and we don't know exactly how it's going to come in, how much is going to come in, or exactly what's going to be contained within it, but there's going to be some part of it that's going to be predictable, and _that's_ the part of it that we want to parse and deal with.
+As developers, sometimes we receive information and we don't know exactly how it's going to come in, how much is going to come in, or exactly what's going to be contained within it - but there's going to be some part of it that's going to be predictable, and _that's_ the part of it that we want to parse and deal with.
 This is especially helpful in cases where we might get pieces of data that are required, such as name and email address, but also optional pieces of data,